metabrainz/metabrainz.org/docs/oauth/registration-requests.rst

 .. http:post:: /oauth2/registration-requests

    :json string username: **Required.** The requested MetaBrainz username.
 It must
       pass normal username validation and must not already be in use.
+See `Check availability`_ for the available checks.
    :json string email: **Required.** The user's email address.
 It is normalized, must
       pass normal email validation, must not already be in use by another account, whether confirmed or pending and matched case insensitively, and must not be from a blocked domain.
+Use the ``POST /check-email`` endpoint described in `Check availability`_ to check it before provisioning.
    :json boolean email_confirmed: Optional.
 Set to ``true`` if your trusted
       backend has already confirmed that the email belongs to the user.
       Defaults to ``false``.
    :json string scope: Optional.
 A space-separated list of OAuth scopes to
       grant to the requesting client for the newly created user.
 Unknown scopes are rejected, and so is ``openid``: this endpoint issues the token directly and cannot return an ID token.
-Restricted scopes are accepted only when they have been granted to the OAuth client by the MetaBrainz OAuth provider.
+      :ref:`Restricted scopes <oauth/scopes:restricted scopes>` are accepted
+      only when they have been granted to the OAuth client by the MetaBrainz OAuth provider.
    :reqheader Authorization: **Required.** HTTP Basic client authentication.